 On October 5, 2020, we announced we entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") (part of the U.S Department of Health and Human Services) to develop ZEN-3694 for multiple oncology indications.
 Under the CRADA, ZEN-3694 will be included in clinical studies in combination with other therapies for cancers with a significant unmet medical need.
-To date, four NCI sponsored clinical studies are enrolling patients and an additional three are in the start-up phase.
+To date, seven NCI sponsored clinical studies are enrolling patients and an additional two trials have dosed patients but have been paused temporarily as protocol amendments are being implemented to adjust dosing, as is common in novel combinations.
 In the first clinical study under the CRADA, NCI, Zenith, and Bristol Myers Squibb are investigating the combination of ZEN-3694 with checkpoint inhibitors nivolumab and ipilimumab in resistant ovarian cancer.
 The first patient was dosed in February 2022.
-The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute is evaluating the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma.
-The first patient was dosed in July 2022.
-The third NCI sponsored study combining ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is enrolling patients.
+The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute is evaluating the combination of ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is enrolling patients.
 Syndax is a co-collaborator for this study and is providing entinostat.
 The fourth NCI sponsored study is evaluating the combination of ZEN-3794 and Pfizer's MEK inhibitor, binimetinib, in ras activated solid tumors and TNBC.
-An additional three NCI led clinical studies under the CRADA are in the start up phase.
-As at July 31, 2022, we are committed to provide additional funding totaling up to an estimated \$0.8 million over the next twelve months.
+The fifth clinical trial is a Phase 2 Trial evaluating the combination of the BET Inhibitor, ZENO3694 (ZEN-3694), and the PARP Inhibitor Talazoparib, in patients with molecularly-selected solid tumors (ComBET) in indications such as PARPi resistant ovarian, prostate cancer, breast, and pancreatic cancers, and solid tumors with Ras alterations.
+The sixth clinical trial is evaluating the combination of ZEN-3694+Keytruda+chemotherapy for 1st line metastatic triple negative breast cancer in patients with PDL1- tumors.
+The seventh clinical trial is evaluating the combination of ZEN003694 in combination with Lily's CDK4/6 Inhibitor Abemaciclib in patients with NUT Carcinoma and other solid tumors.
+An additional two NCI led clinical studies under the CRADA are in the evaluation and start up phase and these will be disclosed at a later date.